irskep/clubsandwich/docs/index.rst

 * UIKit-like interface framework
 * Script runner to help you iterate quickly

-*Better documentation is being actively worked on, hold tight!*

 The table of contents is organized in the recommended reading order.

 .. toctree::